From Excellent Advise for Living – Kevin Kelly

 - vision correcting swim mask*

-Blazer Required? (these days black trailrunners, slacks, and button shirt get men into most places, so only needed for special occasions or business meeting with particularly old school companies)
+Blazer Required? (these days black trailrunners, slacks, and button shirt get men into most places, so only needed for special occasions)

 - vivobarefoot gobi II ankle boots